oualabadmins/lab_deploy/max-dtl_corpnet/README.md

 The following resources are deployed as part of the solution:

-+ **DevTest lab** with the essential library of MAX Skunkworks formulas and artifacts.
++ **DevTest lab** with the essential library of MAX Skunkworks formulas and artifacts, including access to ARM templates you can deploy in the lab.
 + **Key vault**
 + **Storage account**
 + **User role assignment** that adds the user you specify in the **RbacUsername** parameter to the _Owners_ role of the resource group.